Gianna Talone: Archdiocesan view

 On October 8, 2008, Most Rev. Edwin O'Brien, Archbishop of Baltimore, issued a Pastoral Advisory warning the faithful that Talone's messages and revelations were not authentic and warned Talone-Sullivan to discontinue the distribution of her messages as gravely harmful to the spiritual life of the faithful.
 This Pastoral Advisory was addressed "to the Christian faithful of the Archdiocese of Baltimore" and distributed to every Catholic Church in Maryland.
 The letter from Archbishop O’Brien warned Gianna Sullivan not to disseminate in any way, by her own person or by any other person, by electronic means or any other means, on any church property or in any public or private place any messages.
 He then warns others not to disseminate her messages because it is harmful to the church, and he hopes that this will stop the confusion of the faithful.
 The Archbishop's censure has been strongly and continually backed by the Vatican and Holy See, starting with a thorough review and statement by Cardinal Joseph Ratzinger, who became Pope Benedict XVI in 2005.

 Publication

-The 250 messages written from September 1988 to November 1995, which she attributed to Jesus, were gathered and printed as the first five volumes of the books I am your Jesus of Mercy.
+The 250 lessons written from September 1988 to November 1995, which she attributed to Jesus, were gathered and printed as the first five volumes of the books I Am Your Jesus of Mercy.
 The sixth volume includes messages attributed to the Virgin Mary and ends with a message on January 7, 1999.
 The messages were originally published by the Riehle Foundation, and were later published by Queenship Publishing.